 Written by Kushal Dev | Co-founder, Customer Guru

-The healthcare ecosystem is based on trust.
+The healthcare ecosystem is largely based on trust.
 The stakes are big and emotions run high.
 Patients put their trust in the hands of hospitals and their experience governs the reputation and growth of a hospital!
-To meet this huge responsibility, hospitals have started strategising on improving patient experience.
+To meet this huge responsibility, hospitals have started strategising on improving the patient experience.

 Hospitals that have prioritised patient experience have reaped results.
-It’s been a long and on going journey for them but the returns have been manifold.
+It’s been a long and ongoing journey for them but the returns have been manifold.
 It has helped them establish a repeatable process for good patient experience, retain talent through improved morale and business growth by positive word of mouth is a side effect in all of this.

 Some noteworthy gestures that form the basis of any good patient experience are explored in this article.

 Waiting is one of the most dreaded things for patients.
-The waiting experience includes registration time, time to triage, time to find the physician, time for room allocation, time to treatment and time to disposition.
+The waiting experience includes registration time, time to triage, time to find the physician, time for room allocation, time to treatment, and time to disposition.
 As much as it is exhausting, it is something that is inescapable.

 But, the good news is that time is relative.
 The waiting time can vary from eternity to ‘is that all’ according to the patient’s perception.
 It is this perception that we must take advantage of to implement techniques that can alter the satisfaction curve to the upside.

 Giving the patients a heads up on the unavoidable formalities, the procedures involved and the estimated timeline of the respective workup could change the perception of waiting time for them.
 It is the uncertainty lying ahead that gives the perception of a no ending waiting time.
 If the waiting time exceeds the promised timeline, we must ensure that they know the reason for the delay and inform them of the updated waiting time.

 All systems must be integrated with the full patient information so that much time can be saved in identifying a regular patient and a new one in order to be attended to accordingly.